Review by Jack Walsh.

 Fans of Frank Turner & The Sleeping Souls at the Manchester Academy, Manchester [Photo Credit: Jack Walsh/ADRENALINE Magazine]

+As Letters began, Frank turned to the bassist with a grin.
+‘It took 10 years, but he finally has a bass solo,’ he announced.
+Tarrant delivered his solo before taking an athletic leap onto his amp.
+The bassist savoured every second of his spotlight.
 Then something happened that I hadn’t witnessed at any concert before.
 The pit parted as a man named Dave climbed onto the railings at the front barrier.
 His mission?
-As the best man at his friend’s upcoming wedding, this stag do had taken an unexpected turn when Frank issued him a challenge: crowd surf across the audience, take a selfie with Frank’s designated target somewhere in the crowd, and make it back to the front barricade without being dropped—all whilst the audience cheered him on in unified support to If Ever I Stray.
+As the best man at his friend’s upcoming wedding, this stag do had taken an unexpected turn when Frank issued him a challenge: crowd surf across the audience, take a selfie with Frank’s target in the crowd, and make it back to the front barricade without being dropped, all whilst the audience cheered him on in support to If Ever I Stray.
 This gig was just full of surprises.

 Frank Turner & The Sleeping Souls performing at the Manchester Academy, Manchester [Photo Credit: Jack Walsh/ADRENALINE Magazine]